 While new lung cancer screening guidelines were available, few providers were compliant with the guidelines, or fully understood the complex reimbursement requirements, particularly the patient characteristics that qualify a patient to be eligible for low-dose computed tomography (LDCT) screening and the documentation required for reimbursement.

 Mission Health, based in Asheville, North Carolina, is the state’s sixth largest health system with six hospitals and numerous outpatient and surgery centers.
 The organization wanted to increase the number of patients screened for lung cancer to identify the disease at an earlier, more treatable phase.
 Mission established a care process model improvement team, enhanced its screening program, and utilized its analytics platform to extract and integrate data from various source systems to evaluate the impact of LDCT screening and outcomes for its patients.
-Results from the enhanced program include:

 One of every four deaths in the U.S. can be attributed to cancer, making it the second leading cause of death.
 Lung cancer deaths are more prevalent than those from any other type of cancer—more than 155,000 people die annually, more than with colon, breast, and prostate cancers combined.1,2